 This could be approached in (at least) two ways; perhaps including both is better than just one or the other.

-Firstly, the management plan is a good place to summarise what, in broad terms, is known about the site, which in turns helps to identify where the information gaps are – what don’t you know that you need to know in order to meet the site’s objectives?
-This could include anything from species inventories or population trends and water quality or other hydrological factors, to patterns of visitor access or public attitudes to the site.
+Firstly, the management plan is a good place to summarise what, in broad terms, is known about the site.
+This helps to identify where the information gaps are – what don’t you know that you need to know in order to meet the site’s objectives?
+For example, this could be species inventories or population trends; water quality or other hydrological factors; or patterns of visitor access to the site.

 Secondly, many protected areas have been the focus of environmental research for many years.
-It is useful to document the main projects, or at least subject areas, that have been undertaken, in particular any long term datasets that may require further survey and/or the need to keep records safe and available to those who might make use of them.
+It is useful to document the main projects, subject areas that have been undertaken.
+In particular, it is advisable to identify any long term datasets that may require further survey and/or the need to keep valuable datasets safe and made available to those who might make use of them.